ovcarj/qe_brno2022/Day-2/example3.magnetism/ex2.afm/README.md

        cp -r reference/01-nio-scf/* .

-   Otherwise, you can run it yourself in the usual way:
+   Otherwise, you can run it yourself in parallel:

        pw.x -in 01-nio-scf.in | tee 01-nio-scf.out